 Any cause of hearing loss is treated.
 For example, doctors remove benign or cancerous growths.
-When possible, they stop giving ototoxic drugs Ear Disorders Caused by Drugs Many drugs can damage the ears (ototoxic drugs).
-Some ototoxic drugs include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, certain chemotherapy drugs (for example... read more (unless the need for the drug outweighs the risk of additional hearing loss).
+When possible, they stop giving ototoxic drugs Ear Disorders Caused by Drugs Many drugs, including medications, can damage the ears.
+These drugs are called ototoxic drugs.
+They include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, as... read more (unless the need for the drug outweighs the risk of additional hearing loss).

 Many causes of hearing loss have no cure, and treatment involves compensating for the hearing loss with hearing aids Hearing Aids Many causes of hearing loss have no cure.
 In these cases, treatment involves compensating for the hearing loss as much as possible.
 Most people with moderate to severe loss use hearing aids... read more and various assistive strategies and technologies.